New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes: Discussion

 \subsection{Location of the Scattering Dust}

 The location of the scattering dust is of interest as it can help determine properties of the environment local to \sn.
-Above we show that the CSM dust responsible for the NIR echo cannot account for all the reddening observed toward \sn, suggesting that the SN light passes through external, non-CSM dusty regions in the host galaxy prior to reaching us.
-Therefore, the scattered light echo could originate in a number of different locations.
+In Section~3.2.4 we show that the CSM dust responsible for the NIR echo cannot account for all the reddening observed toward \sn, suggesting that the SN light passes through external, non-CSM dusty regions in the host galaxy prior to reaching us.
+Therefore, the scattered-light echo could originate in a number of different locations.

-With only a single epoch of the unresolved scattered light echo, a precise determination of the location of the scattering dust cannot be obtained.
+With only a single epoch of the unresolved scattered-light echo, a precise determination of the location of the scattering dust cannot be obtained.
 Nevertheless, we can gain some insight into the dust location based on the total optical and NIR emission.
-For the case where the NIR-echo dust also gives rise to the scattered light echo, and assuming the SN can be modeled as a single short pulse of UV/optical radiation, the ratio of the scattered light luminosity ($L_{\rm s}$) to the IR luminosity at late-times can be shown to be \citep{chevalier1986}:
+For the case where the NIR-echo dust also gives rise to the scattered-light echo, and assuming the SN can be modelled as a single short pulse of UV/optical radiation, the ratio of the scattered-light luminosity ($L_{\rm s}$) to the IR luminosity at late times can be shown to be \citep{chevalier1986}

-where $\omega$ is the dust albedo, $c$ is the speed of light, $t$ is the time since the SN explosion, $R_2$ is outer radius of the dust shell, and $g$ is a measure of the degree of forward scattering.
+where $\omega$ is the dust albedo, $c$ is the speed of light, $t$ is the time since the SN explosion, $R_2$ is the outer radius of the dust shell, and $g$ is a measure of the degree of forward scattering.
+Once again, as in Section~3.2.4 we have assumed a dust density $n_{\rm d} \propto r^{-2}$.
 The case $g$ = 0 corresponds to isotropic scattering and $g$ = 1 is completely forward scattering.
 Note that in Equation~\ref{eqn2} we have assumed that $ct/2 < R_1$, where $R_1$ is the inner radius of the dust shell, and that the albedo is independent of frequency.
-Empirical estimates and numerical calculations \citep{white1979} show $g \approx$ 0.6.
+Empirical estimates and numerical calculations \citep{white1979} show $g \approx$ 0.6, which we adopt here.
+Models and observations of interstellar dust show that for near-UV, optical, and NIR emission, which dominate the output from \sn\ near peak, the dust scatters light at these wavelengths with $0.4 \la g \la 0.7$ (see \citealt{draine2003}, and references therein).
 For the dust albedo we adopt $\omega \approx$ 0.6 \citep{mrn1977}.
+For the albedo, models and observations typically constrain $0.5 < \omega < 0.7$, for scattered near-UV, optical, and NIR light \citep{draine2003}.
 As mentioned above, we cannot constrain $R_2$ with our current observations, but we do know that $R_2$ must be greater than $R_1$, and the value of Equation~\ref{eqn2} does not change when $R_2 \rightarrow \infty$.
 For reasonable limits to the outer radius, $1.5R_1 < R_2 < \infty$, we find that $L_{\rm s}/L_{\rm IR} \approx 0.88$--0.60.